 The business of dietary supplements in the Western World has expanded from the Health Store to the pharmacy.
-Alternative medicine includes plant-based products.
+Alternative medicine includes plant based products.
 Appropriate measures to ensure the quality, safety and efficacy of these either already exist or are being answered by greater legislative control by such bodies as the Food and Drug Administration of the USA and the recently created European Agency for the Evaluation of Medicinal Products, based in London.
-In the USA, the Dietary Supplement and Health Education Act of 1994 recognized the class of phytotherapeutic agents derived from medicinal and aromatic plants.
+In the USA, the Dietary Supplement and Health Education Act of 1994 recognised the class of phytotherapeutic agents derived from medicinal and aromatic plants.
 Furthermore, under public pressure, the US Congress set up an Office of Alternative Medicine and this office in 1994 assisted the filing of several Investigational New Drug (IND) applications, required for clinical trials of some Chinese herbal preparations.
 The significance of these applications was that each Chinese preparation involved several plants and yet was...

 The disappointing results of some hypertensive therapies have caused doubts about traditional approaches to management of hypertension.36 Rates of successful blood pressure control remain low among treated patients.4 Only 47 of patients with hypertension achieve optimal blood pressures below 140 90 mmHg.37 Hypertension treatments that will help patients establish healthy lifestyle changes and have fewer and less severe side effects would probably lead to more optimum results and higher rates of patient compliance with treatment programs.
 In fact, the most common reason patients seek complementary alternative medicine (CAM) is dissatisfaction with the ability of conventional medicine to treat chronic diseases.
 Interestingly, those most likely to utilize CAM have higher educational levels, poorer health, and holistic philosophies.38 Clinical research related to medicinal use of herbal products has grown.39 Patients are willing to spend their money on herbal and alternative medicines not...